SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 ![A draft version of our task manager.](figures/figure1.png width=60&label=firstfig)

-Not bad as a start, isn't?
+Not bad as a start, isn't it?
-But you will see the window has "Untitled window" as title, and maybe its size is not right.
+But you will see the window has "Untitled window" as the title, and maybe its size is not right.

 To fix this we implement another method `initializeWindow:`, which sets the values we want.